 Since colourless diamonds are more valuable than tinted stones and deeply saturated fancy colour diamonds are more expensive than lighter ones, some companies have experimented with artificially enhancing and altering the diamond colour through different methods.

 There are three main methods used to artificially enhance the colour of a diamond: HPHT (high pressure, high temperature), coating and irradiation.

 Diamond colour treatments are acceptable within the industry as long as they are explicitly disclosed to the customer.
-In fact, the origin of the diamond colour, whether natural or artificially enhanced, must be noted in the grading report.
+The origin of the diamond colour, whether natural or artificially enhanced, must be noted in the grading report.

 High-Pressure, High-Temperature (HPHT)

 HPHT colour-enhancing treatment uses high pressure and high temperature machines that are the same as those used to grow synthetic diamonds.
 This treatment is effective for enhancing the colour of some rough or polished stones, turning them into colourless, yellow, orange-yellow, yellowish-green, green, pink and blue.